apify/apify-docs/docs/actor/source_code.md

     RUN npm install --quiet --only=prod --no-optional \
      && npm list

-For more information about Dockerfile syntax and commands, see the [Dockerfile reference _open_in_new_](https://docs.docker.com/engine/reference/builder/).
+For more information about Dockerfile syntax and commands, see the [Dockerfile reference](https://docs.docker.com/engine/reference/builder/).

 Note that `apify/actor-node-basic` is a base Docker image provided by Apify.
 There are other base images with other features available.
 However, you can use arbitrary Docker images as the base for your actors, although using the Apify images has some performance advantages.
 See [Base images]({{@link actor/build.md#base-images}}) for details.